-In recent years, one-stage transformer trackers like OSTrack \cite{ye_joint_2022} have rapidly advanced RGB–Event VOT.
-CEUTrack \cite{tang_revisiting_2024} proposed the first unified single-stage transformer-based framework by embedding multimodal inputs into a shared token space, which performs feature extraction, fusion, and interaction simultaneously.
-Building on this, AMTTrack \cite{wang_longterm_2024} incorporated modern Hopfield layers to strengthen associative memory and effectively handle incomplete and uncertain multimodal information for robust long-term tracking.
-However, unified frameworks risk insufficient feature extraction when the discrepancy between modalities is large.
-To address relaxed registration for unaligned RGB and event pair, CRSOT \cite{zhu_crsot_2024} introduced probabilistic feature representation and modality uncertainty fusion into the OSTrack framework.
-TENet \cite{shao_tenet_2025a} proposed an event-specific backbone with multi-scale pooling to capture motion-aware features from sparse event data, followed by cross-attention interaction with the RGB branch.
+In recent years, one-stage transformer trackers such as OSTrack \cite{ye_joint_2022} have significantly advanced RGB-Event VOT.
+CEUTrack \cite{tang_revisiting_2026} proposes the first unified transformer-based framework, enabling joint feature extraction and fusion.
+Building on this, AMTTrack \cite{wang_longterm_2024} incorporates modern Hopfield layers to enhance associative memory under incomplete multimodal information.
+To address large modality discrepancies, CRSOT \cite{zhu_crsot_2025} introduces probabilistic feature representations and uncertainty-aware fusion.
+TENet \cite{shao_tenet_2025a} further designs an event-specific backbone with multi-scale pooling to extract motion-aware features before cross-attention interaction.

 In parallel with intricate fusion module design, another line of research focuses on lightweight adaptation.
-Approaches like ViPT \cite{zhu_visual_2023}, OneTracker \cite{hong_onetracker_2024}, BAT \cite{cao_bidirectional_2024}, EMTrack \cite{liu_emtrack_2024} and UnTrack \cite{wu_singlemodel_2024} use VPT technique by designing adapters to transform features from one modality into cross-modal prompts.
-These adapters are inserted between transformer blocks to enable latent space feature mapping.
-By exclusively tuning these lightweight adapters while keeping the pretrained backbone frozen, these methods achieve accurate dual-modal tracking with minimal training cost.
-Inspired by such design, we introduce interactive ISTA adapters; however, we do not freeze any parameters during training due to the large discrepancy between ANN and SNN features.
+Approaches such as ViPT \cite{zhu_visual_2023}, OneTracker \cite{hong_onetracker_2024}, and UnTrack \cite{wu_singlemodel_2024} for RGB-X tracking employ the visual prompters between transformer blocks.
+They design adapters to transform features from the X-modality into RGB prompts as prior.
+More recently, dual-ViT architectures introduce bidirectional adapters \cite{chen_bidirectional_2024} or dedicated fusion modules \cite{zhang_mgnet_2025, chan_smstracker_2025} to leverage complementary features.
+Inspired by such design, we introduce interactive ISTA adapters for hybrid architecture.